MEF-BDA503/mef-bda503.github.io/index.md

 # Week 1 (Oct 7, 2020)

 + [Introduction to BDA503](files/introduction/)
-+ **RMarkdown Homework:** Prepare an RMarkdown document.
++ **RMarkdown Homework (Deadline Oct 21, 18:30):** Prepare an RMarkdown document.
 Introduce yourself in one paragraph (Your name surname, your work, your data interests and how you (plan to) use data science skills in your current/future work).
 Plus, add your Linkedin account link.
 Watch some UseR-2020 videos ([Main Link](https://user2020.r-project.org/) - [YouTube Link](https://www.youtube.com/channel/UC_R5smHVXRYGhZYDJsnXTwg)) and write one of them down on your RMarkdown document.
 Find 3 R posts relevant to your interests and describe them.
 Get the html output and put it in your progress journal repository.
 Provide link from your Progress Journal page. ([Click for example](https://pjournal.github.io/mef03-OzgeBegde/RMarkdown_Homework.html)).
 + Form teams of 4-5 and prepare for major projects (we will discuss in week 2).

 + [Cheat Sheet Heaven](https://www.rstudio.com/resources/cheatsheets/)